 Supra pubic vibration

-There is some evidence to suggest that a vibration device or buzzer, such as the Queen Square bladder stimulator, placed over the pubic area can help the bladder valve to relax and improve emptying if hesitancy is a problem.
+There is some evidence to suggest that a vibration device or buzzer, such as the Queen Square bladder stimulator, placed over the pubic area can help the muscle at the bottom of the bladder that acts like a tap or value (the urethral sphincter) to relax and improve emptying if hesitancy is a problem.

 This page will be reviewed within three years